overdrive guitar fx pedal

 Guitar pedals are a big motivator for my analog electronics studies.
 They are often simple circuits, and have a rich folklore of rare parts & inexplicable layouts.
 I started with a common distortion design, then chose capacitances & JFET types by ear.
 The circuit is squeezed into the enclosure, held together by tape and glue.
 I like using large 'prototyping' parts, but I think this enclosure is really for SMD PCBs.
 Its home-made warmth seems to end my anxiety around qualitative overdrive comparisons.
 I will try and make a larger version, on protoboard, with more features.
 The artwork was inspired by Marie Tharp's ocean floor maps.

-# speaker with built-in amp
+# Speaker with built-in amp

 A patterned cardboard box with a volume knob, irregular holes, and a JST connector.